Sakhurama/Sakhurama/README.md

 <h3 align="center">A designer and student of development . 💻</h3>
 <br>

 Im designer with knowledges in UI/UX desing.
 I like to see things improve.
+I'm currently working on improving the user interfaces for an education company I love very much called Skolmi.
+With some design, courses, Figma, and CSS, the apps already look much more appealing.

 - 🎨 I'm working on **Skolmi** at Frontend Developer Junior, Im learning a lot.